 Ditty Bags - At their May retreat, the Deacons assembled 120 attractive cloth bags filled with personal hygiene items which were distributed to clients of Charis House, the YWCA Women’s and Children’s Shelters, the Rescue Mission and the Interfaith Hospitality Network.

-Eyeglasses and Hearing Aids - Collection boxes are located in the Small Dining Room for your no-longer-used eyeglasses and hearing aids.
+Eyeglasses, Hearing Aids, Cell Phones - Collection boxes are located in the Small Dining Room for your no-longer-used eyeglasses, hearing aids, and cell phones.

 Education Scholarships, Loans, and Grants: First Presbyterian offers $1,000.00 scholarships to qualifying members and children of members who are pursuing degree directed post-secondary education.
 In addition, loans are available for those seeking church-related vocations and for staff needing assistance for graduate work.
 Applications, obtainable from Lisa Yarian in the Financial Office, are due April 1.

 Emergency Response Team responds to local or national disasters.
 Contact: Ruth Ann Briggs 637-8680, e-mail: firstname.lastname@example.org

 Homosexuality Team provides education about issues of inclusivity.
 Contact: Kathie Bishop 423-6674, e-mail: email@example.com